 Lately, staying fully employed in film/post-production has meant moving every six months, which isn't as appealing to me now as it might have been in my 20s.
-So in March I took a new position with a company in San Francisco that's still related to computer graphics, but targets the design visualization market (architects, automotive designers, etc.)
+So last March I took a new position with a company in San Francisco that's still related to computer graphics, but targets the design visualization market (architects, automotive designers, etc.)

 Prior to movie work, I did a lot of photography.
 I really miss the days of shooting on film and am particularly fond of the slow, meditative nature of photographing with a 4x5 view camera.
 Yet I also enjoy artistic/creative endeavors I'm not so good at, or which take quite a while to achieve competency, oil painting being the latest.

 I'm a better than decent tennis player, with a dreaded lefty serve into the ad court.
 My game's a bit rusty from not playing enough recently.
 I'd like to change that -- perhaps that's where you come in ?

 Lastly, I'm a ridiculously good cook, more so with pastry/dessert/baked goods.
 When I say ridiculous, sometimes it proves quite literal.
 To wit, I'll make homemade asparagus stock for a risotto from the saved end pieces or melt milk and bittersweet chocolate together for chocolate chunk cookies.

 A few of my all-time favorite films include "Raiders of the Lost Ark", "The Right Stuff", and "Fantasia".
 More recently I've been watching some early Technicolor films including "The Red Shoes" and "Black Narcissus".
 Despite the kidding I get from one friend in particular, not all of my favorites are from last century.
 Great cinematography is always appreciated, e.g. anything shot by Roger Deakins ("The Reader", "No Country for Old Men", "Skyfall").